-Digital technologies are changing the insurance landscape and creating opportunities for innovative players to grow their market share and even transform their business altogether.
+Digital technologies are changing the insurance landscape, creating opportunities for innovative players to grow their market share and even transform their business altogether.

-At CAF we believe the top two digital opportunities for insurers today are:
+At Chelsea Apps, we believe the top two digital opportunities for insurers today, are:

 - [in the short run] offering digital self-service through the entire policy lifecycle

 - [in the long run] transforming customer relationships and becoming a trusted advisor

 These are described in further detail in the following sections.

 In the short term, insurers should focus on offering digital self-service throughout the policy lifecycle.

 Insurers currently lag behind other sectors such as banking and retail, when it comes to offering great digital customer experiences.
 Recent research by Altus Consulting shows that 87% of the 18 leading UK insurers have digital capabilities at the “quote and buy” stage of the policy lifecycle.
 However, there is a sharp drop in digital self-service capabilities further down the lifecycle:

 - 39% of UK insurers let customers make mid-term adjustments digitally